andrewmusk/Spill/app/backend-api/README-DATABASE.md

 ### Enums

 #### PollVisibility
-- `PUBLIC`: Anyone can see
+- `PUBLIC`: Anyone can view and vote
-- `FOLLOWERS`: Only followers can see
+- `FRIENDS_ONLY`: Only mutual follows (friends) can view and vote
-- `MUTUALS`: Only mutual followers can see
+- `PRIVATE_LINK`: Only those with the link can view and vote

 #### SelectionType
 - `SINGLE`: Pick one option
 - `MULTIPLE`: Pick multiple options (up to `maxSelections`)

+#### FollowRequestStatus
+- `PENDING`: Awaiting response from private account owner
+- `ACCEPTED`: Request accepted, follow relationship created
+- `REJECTED`: Request rejected by private account owner

 ## 🏛️ Repository Layer